• Home

 City of Guelph, Town of Erin, Town of Minto, Township of Centre Wellington, Township of Guelph-Eramosa, Township of Mapleton, Township of Puslinch, Township of Wellington North

 The rezoning application to change the zoning bylaw involves submitting a complete rezoning application with a fee, attending a public meeting, and the municipal planning staff's review and recommendation to the Council, which makes the final decision.
-If a rezoning application is denied by the municipality, we appeal to the relevant Land Tribunal.
+If a rezoning application is denied by the municipality, our zoning amendment experts appeal to the relevant Land Tribunal.

-Before submitting a rezoning application to change the zoning bylaw, we consult with municipal planning staff as per the Municipality’s pre-consultation procedure.
-The pre-consultation meeting with the municipal planning staff helps to open lines of communication and ensure:
+Before submitting a rezoning application to change the zoning bylaw, our Land Development Experts consult with planning staff as per the pre-consultation procedure.
+The pre-consultation meeting with the planning staff helps to open lines of communication and ensure:

 The objective of the pre-consultation meeting is to determine the supporting documents and studies required to evaluate the rezoning application to amend the zoning bylaw, to verify information on the rezoning application to amend the zoning bylaw, and to clarify the procedures to follow.